datafundamentals/df_vagrant/README.md

 # Recipes

-* default - makes sure to cue virtualbox and then install Vagrant
+* default - makes sure to cue virtualbox and then install Vagrant.
+This is not as modular as we would like it to be but can be worked on.

 # Author